kaputnikGo/kaputnikGo.github.io/index.md

 _(using **Alphonso SDK** (third) example of capturing spoken phonetic alphabet)_

 ### Introduction
-The research published on this page is one part of an ongoing project started in 2015 that has resulted in an audio counter-surveillance app that is free, [open source](https://github.com/kaputnikGo/PilferShushJammer) and available to download from either [Google Play](https://play.google.com/store/apps/details?id=cityfreqs.com.pilfershushjammer) or [F-Droid](https://f-droid.org/packages/cityfreqs.com.pilfershushjammer/) store.
-The research page hosted on the [City Frequencies](https://www.cityfreqs.com.au/pilfer.php) website is the primary location for information regarding this ongoing research while more general research is posted to the [@cityfreqs](https://twitter.com/cityfreqs) Twitter account.
+The research published on this page is one part of an ongoing project started in 2015 that has resulted in an audio counter-surveillance Android app that is free, [open source](https://github.com/kaputnikGo/PilferShushJammer) and available to download from either [Google Play](https://play.google.com/store/apps/details?id=cityfreqs.com.pilfershushjammer) or [F-Droid](https://f-droid.org/packages/cityfreqs.com.pilfershushjammer/) store.
+The research page hosted on the [City Frequencies](https://www.cityfreqs.com.au/pilfer.php) website is the primary location for information regarding this research while more general research is posted to the [@cityfreqs](https://twitter.com/cityfreqs) Twitter account.

-The question "is my device listening to me?" has been asked many times over the past few years.
+The question **"is my device listening to me?"** has been asked many times over the past few years.
 To determine an answer to this question a demonstration is examined here that uses an Android mobile phone and a game app downloaded for free from Google Play.
-This demonstration is somewhat technical in nature but is here to allow people to examine the concepts, the specificities and to conduct similar research as either a form of confirmation or for additional insights.
+This demonstration is somewhat technical in nature but is here to allow people to examine both the broader concepts and some of the specificities that may encourage similar research as either a form of confirmation or for additional insights.

 The following investigation demonstrates that the Alphonso Software Development Kit (**SDK**) included in the game app records audio using the device microphone and then packages that audio into 64kb files suitable for uploading to servers.
-Whether this app and its SDK does upload these audio files is determined by the location of the device (Alphonso press statements suggest they only enable this in the USA) and a simple boolean switch in an XML file.
+Whether this app and its SDK does upload these audio files is primarily determined by the location of the device (Alphonso press statements suggest they only enable this in the USA) and a simple boolean switch in an XML file.

 One of the reasons Alphonso might upload the audio is so that they can use the processing power of their servers to run proprietary code that creates new fingerprints to add to their database.
 An example of this reasoning can be found in Bloomberg's recent article on the [Amazon Alexa device](https://www.bloomberg.com/news/articles/2019-04-10/is-anyone-listening-to-you-on-alexa-a-global-team-reviews-audio) that shows that despite the hyperbolic marketing statements heralding the power of "machine learning" and "A.I." there is still a great need for cheap, exploitable human labour to serve as "mechanical Turks".